dropbox/amqp-coffee/README.md

 ```
 #### consumer Event: error
 Errors will be emitted from the consumer if we can not consumer from that queue anymore.
 For example if you're consuming a autoDelete queue and you reconnect that queue will be gone.
 It will return the raw error message with code as the message.

+#### consumer Event: cancel
+The cancel event will be emitted from the consumer if we recieve a server initiated "basic.cancel".
+For this to happen you must
+let the server know you are expecting a cancel, you do this by specifying clientProperties on connect. `clientProperties: { capabilities: { consumer_cancel_notify: true }}`  https://www.rabbitmq.com/consumer-cancel.html

 #### consumer.setQos(prefetchCount, [callback])